maltarouti/iris-flower-classification/README.md

 <a id=data_preprocessing></a>
 ### A. Data Preprocessing 🗃️
 The data preprocessing was done inside the `/data/process_data.ipynb` using Pandas library.
-There was only one step which is encoding the classes from strings to numbers since computers deal with numbers better than anything.
+There was only one step which is encoding by using [Label Encoder](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html?highlight=labelencoder#sklearn.preprocessing.LabelEncoder) from [scikit-learn](https://scikit-learn.org/) and it converted the flower classes (Setosa, Versicolor and Virginica) to (1, 2 and 3).
+This process is important because computers deal with numbers better than anything else.

 <a id=implementation></a>
 ### B. Implementation 📋